leetschau/vimrcs/README.md

 ## Problems

 XDG_CONFIG_HOME is not used only by vim.
-If other applications also it, they won't find the config files.
+If it's used by other applications in the same project, they won't find their config files.

 In this case, you have to remove the definition of XDG_CONFIG_HOME from .envrc.
 And use alias instead:
 ```
 alias vi="XDG_CONFIG_HOME=$REPO_ROOT/asciidoc nvim"
 ```